zpaines/EyeInHand/README.md

 ### Interface
 The Interface class is the driver of this program.
 It handles all user input and terminal output and parses them into the appropriate calls to methods in the other classes.

-### Full Documentation
-For further information on the structure of the code, please see [our documentation](http://zpaines.github.io/EyeInHand/annotated.html).